VariantSync/Vatras/src/Vatras/Tutorial/C_Proofs.lagda.md

 and we have also proven this translation correct.
-By doing this, we have shown that our own language can express everything binary choice calculus can express (with respect to variant maps as a semantic domain).
+By doing this, we have shown that our own language can express everything binary choice calculus can express (with respect to variant generators as a semantic domain).
 We can hence conclude that our language is at least as expressive as binary choice calculus from having constructed our compiler.